-First Lady Dewana Williams Jackson is the wife of the esteemed Pastor, Reverend Dr. Alphonso Jackson, Sr. since 1984.
-She is the oldest child of Mr. & Mrs. Wilson Williams and the sister of Kela Monique Williams.
+First Lady Dewana Williams Jackson, fondly called Lady J by many who know her, is the wife of the esteemed Pastor, Reverend Dr. Alphonso Jackson, Sr. since 1984.
+She is the eldest child of Mr. & Mrs. Wilson Williams and the sister of Kela Monique Williams.
 Lady Jackson is a retired Dade County Public School employee.
 She was honored as “Teacher of the Year” in 1999.
 She also taught in the private sector for three years prior to entering the public system.
 She loves children and enjoy seeing them blossom as they grow in social maturity, self-awareness and knowledge.

 Lady Jackson is a proud “1980” graduate of Bethune-Cookman University in Dayton Beach, Florida.
 While there, she immediately connected with a church where she could carry out the work of the Lord.
 She was a member of the gospel choir, member of a campus modeling group, civic organizations, SGA, and elected “Miss Bethune-Cookman” in 1979-1980.